singleton-matt/citibike_analysis/README.md

 3 - bike_station_table_creation.py - a python script used to upload the information about the bike stations

-4 - citibike_ridership_analysis.pptx - an analysis of the data with a view to finding potential incremental revenue
+4 - citibike_ridership_analysis.pptx and citibike_ridership_analysis.pdf - an analysis of the data with a view to finding potential incremental revenue.
+I have uploaded two different file formats for ease of access

 5 - citibike_data_analysis.ipynb - jupyter notebook with further analysis of the citibike data.